Harby, Leicestershire: Primary school

 A new school building opened on 25 March 1861, probably on the site of a village green, under a church committee headed by Rev. Manners Octavius Norman, at a cost of £861 3s 4d.
 The surveyors and architects were Bellamy and Hardy of Lincoln.
 It had two main teaching classrooms, a large kitchen, toilets to the rear, and accommodation for the teacher consisting of a downstairs study and three upper rooms.
 The first headmaster was Henry Major.
 The county council took over management on 1 July 1903.

 Originally there was a bell tower above the front door, of which only the base remains intact.
 A swan (as an emblem of the school) and a book are carved on either side of the base.
 In 1976 the school was extended with three new open-plan classroom areas.
 One old schoolroom was converted into a studio and TV room.
 A new kitchen was built at the rear and a boiler house in the style of the old school added.

-A letter from the Rt Hon.
-Nick Gibb MP, Minister of State for School Standards, sent in February 2018, states that the school was in the top 1 per cent of primary schools in England for attainment in reading and writing, based in 2017 KS2 results.
+A letter from Nick Gibb MP, Minister of State for School Standards, sent in February 2018, states that the school was in the top 1 per cent of primary schools in England for attainment in reading and writing, based in 2017 KS2 results.
 The school has just under 100 pupils aged 4 to 11.
 Harby Pre-School has closed.
 However, the latest full Ofsted report in March 2019 was critical in some respects.

+The Friends of Harby School support school activities and organise the Belvoir Challenge, an annual 26- or 15-mile cross-country race with a limit of 1200 participants.